-Following a tax sale held by the Gwinnett County Tax Commissioner, any overage of funds, known as ‘excess funds,’ is placed in a separate account.
+Following a tax sale, any overage of funds, known as ‘excess funds,’ is placed in a separate account.
 Per O.C.G.A. § 48-4-5, excess funds may be claimed by the record owner of the property at the time of the tax sale, by the record owner of each security deed affecting the property, and by any other party having any recorded equity interest or claim in such property at the time of the tax sale.
 A claim may be filed at any time after the sale until the funds are awarded.

-Claim forms will not be accepted from third parties, except in the case of an attorney who is legally representing the claimant in the matter.
-The Tax Commissioner’s office does not recognize a legal relationship of “representation” by an asset recovery firm, nor by an individual who has been granted Power of Attorney.
+Claim forms are not accepted from third parties, except in the case of an attorney who is legally representing the claimant in the matter.
+The tax commissioner’s office does not recognize a legal relationship of “representation” by an asset recovery firm, nor by an individual who has been granted Power of Attorney.

 Please note that you are not required to pay, or be represented by, any third party in order to claim excess funds.